-Insurance contract liabilities consist of long term insurance policy reserves, loss reserves, claims payable and premium reserves.
+Insurance contract liabilities consist of long-term insurance policy reserves, loss reserves, claims payable and premium reserves.

 a.
-Long term insurance policy reserves
+Long-term insurance policy reserves

-At the end of the reporting period, the Company compares the amounts of gross premium valuation reserves with unearned premium reserves, and if gross premium valuation reserves are higher than unearned premium reserves, the Company will recognise such difference and gross premium valuation reserves are presented in the financial statements.
+At the end of the reporting period, the Company compares the amounts of gross premium valuation reserves with unearned premium reserves, and if gross premium valuation reserves are higher than unearned premium reserves, the Company will provide additional reserves for such difference.